 What's next?
-AP Art: Drawing Portfolio, AP Art: Three-Dimensional Portfolio, AP Art History
+Art: Three-Dimensional Design & Sculpture AP, Art: Drawing Portfolio AP, or Art

+History AP

 AP Art: Two-Dimensional Design is an advanced studio course for the college-bound and career-oriented student.
 It is designed for talented art students who wish to pursue college level studies while in high school.
 Emphasis will be on advanced drawing and painting styles, 2-D design, color study, and digitally created art.
 Students will compile digital portfolios that fulfill current College Board requirements.
 This is a two-hour class.
 Students receive two credits, 1 AP credit and 1 honors credit.
 This course prepares the student to take the AP exam.
 Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6)